Proof Of Funds: What Is A POF Letter In Real Estate?

 Keep Your Information Secure

-As with any financial information, you will want to be sure that you keep your POF secure once you receive it.
+As with any financial information, you will want to be sure that you keep your proof of funds letter secure once you receive it.
 Your POF might hold sensitive information such as your account number, physical address and more.
 Never give your POF to anyone who does not need the information to execute the sale of your new home.
 Be wary of fraudulent requests.

 If you have any doubts about whether the person requesting your POF needs it, you can consult with your REALTOR® or real estate lawyer.